PUSHWORTH MARKETPLACE

 - Report hazards immediately

-Suppliers must provide appropriate Production and basic lighting scaled to venue size unless otherwise notified in writing.
+Suppliers agree to provide appropriate Production and basic lighting scaled to venue size unless otherwise notified in writing.

 Minimum lighting guidelines: